 Can Wilson Hall students receive college credit while still in school?

 Yes, with our Advanced Placement program that gives students the opportunity to take a nationally standardized test to receive college credit.
-Wilson Hall offers 18 courses in which students may take the AP Exam, more than any school in the area.
-Nearly two-thirds of the Class of 2016 entered college with credit for one or more college courses, with some students starting with over 20 hours of college credit.
-Seventy-eight percent of Wilson Hall students passed at least one exam in 2016, well above the global passing rate of 60%.
+Wilson Hall offers 21 courses in which students may take the AP Exam, more than any school in the area.
+Over half of the 69 members of the Class of 2018 passed at least one AP Exam, earning a total of 223 college credit hours.
+Seventy percent of Wilson Hall students passed at least one exam in 2018, well above the global passing rate of 60%.
 This shows that a Wilson Hall education is an investment with a tangible return.

 What are the sizes of the classes?